 Marketing plays an important role in the success of a firm.
-Whether you hope to work in marketing or another unrelated function within the firm it is vital that you possess an understanding of its essentials.
-We will cover core marketing topics including, but not limited to, the marketing planning process, consumer behaviour, market research and analysis, advertising and promotion, product and pricing strategies, and channel management and distribution.
+Irrespective of whether you hope to work in marketing or another unrelated function within the firm it is vital that you possess an understanding of the essentials.
+We will cover a number of core marketing topics including but not limited to the marketing planning process, consumer behaviour, market research and analysis, advertising and promotion, product and pricing strategies, and channel management and distribution.
 We will also cover pressing topics such as socially responsible marketing and big data.

-3.1 Learning Outcomes
+3.1.
+Learning Outcomes